olwend/jvm-cucumber/Documentation.md

 Then the status returns 200
 ```
 Step definitions:
-For the Put request you'll updating data
+For the Put request you'll be updating data
 - To do this you'll want to set up the request by specifying a couple variables
-    - First, the Base Url, for example the github url is https://api.github.com/
+    - First, the Base Url, "https://reqres.in/api/"
     - Second, the kind of request, in this example we'll be using Put
     - This will also have the body of the request, in the form of a string that can be parsed to json
     - Third, the header, in this case we'll set the header as User Agent with a value of JavaBot